VerifiedInc/.github/pull_request_template.md

 ## Checklist

-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code.
 - [ ] I have commented my code, particularly in hard-to-understand areas _to a borderline excessive amount_
 - [ ] I have made any relevant changes to the documentation, including the project readme.
 - [ ] I have run and tested the changes locally
 - [ ] If it is a core feature, I have added appropriate unit tests.
-- [ ] Any dependent changes have been merged and published in upstream projects
+- [ ] Any dependent changes have been merged and published in upstream projects.